oneapi-community/awesome-oneapi/README.md

 * [A DPC++ Backend for the OCCA Portability Framework](https://github.com/libocca/occa) - OCCA—an open source portable and vendor neutral framework for parallel programming on heterogeneous platforms—is used by mission critical computational science and engineering applications of public and private sector organizations including the U.S. Department of Energy and Shell.

+### Gaming
+* [NovelRT](https://github.com/novelrt/NovelRT) - NovelRT is a cross-platform game engine for visual novels and 2D games.
+It is still in the early alpha stage, but currently supports graphics and audio.

+### Manufacturing
+* [S3_DeformFDM](https://github.com/zhangty019/S3_DeformFDM) - The S3 Slicer is a framework for achieving support-free strength reinforcement and surface quality in multi-axis 3D printing by computing the rotation-driven deformation for the input model.

 ### Mathematics and Science

 * [ACTS GPU Ramp](https://github.com/acts-project/traccc) - Demonstrator tracking chain on accelerators